JanssenProject/jans/README.md

 1. **[jans-orm](jans-orm)**: This is the library for persistence and caching implemenations in Janssen.
 Currently LDAP and Couchbase are supported.
 RDBMS is coming soon.

+1. **[Agama](agama)**: Agama module offers an alternative way to build authentication flows in Janssen Server.
+With Agama, flows are coded in a DSL (domain specific language) designed for the sole purpose of writing web flows.

 ## Getting Started

 ### Installation